kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ~~~

 the intermediary's understanding of the urgency is promoted from `3` to `1`,
-because the server-provided value overrides that provided by the client.
-The
+because the server-provided value overrides the value provided by the client.
-progressiveness continues to be `1`, the value specified by the client, as the
+The progressiveness continues to be `1`, the value specified by the client, as
-server did not specify the `progressive` parameter.
+the server did not specify the `progressive` parameter.

 # Coexistence with HTTP/2 Priorities {#coexistence}